Due diligence reporting tool

 Can I carry out inter-account transfers?

-Do you accept in-specie instructions both in and out?
+Do you accept in-specie instructions; both in and out?

-Yes we do, at no additional charge.
+Yes, at no additional charge.

 Do you subscribe to any e-transfer gateways?

-Do you provide Bed and ISA functionality?
+Do you provide Bed and Isa functionality?

-Can I run multiple investment portfolios within one wrapper?
 Is it possible to obtain a report both on an individual and consolidated basis for model investment portfolios?

 The Nucleus offshore bond is subject to an account opening charge of £100 and an additional charge of 0.15%.